Careers Education Information Advice & Guidance

 Careers Leader: Jan Healey

 Tel: 01422 883213 Ext: 223

 Tel: 01484 225500

 Elaine Walker and Rob Stokes are Calder High School’s C&K careers Advisors and provide an invaluable service supporting students with their decisions regarding future progression.

 All Year 11 students will automatically receive an interview with either Elaine or Rob.
-Lunchtime drop-in sessions are held for all 13-19 year olds in the Careers Office in the LRC.
-Students in Years 12 and 13 can also email for informarion, advice and guidance.
+Lunchtime drop-in sessions are held for all year 7-11 students in the Careers Office in the LRC.

 Applying for Jobs (Advice on CVs / Letters / Application Forms and Interviews)

 When you apply for jobs you will generally need to send a CV.
 (Curriculum Vitae is Latin for 'life story'.)
 Your CV is designed to give the employer a quick overview of who you are, your education, work experience, plus other skills and interests.
 Before you apply, read the job specification carefully to make sure that you feel comfortable with all aspects of the job (you feel that it's something you can do - either you've had previous experience or it's something you're interested in learning - the employer may be willing to give training).

 Your CV needs to be clear and concise.
 Employers receive hundreds of applications for jobs and any CV that looks messy or disorganised won’t even be considered.